 Case study: In a text message alert system to parents about child performance and school attendance, researchers found that automatic enrollment resulted in 96% adoption and <4% attrition from the treatment group.
 This is compared to 8% adoption in the “simplified adoption” group, where parents had to respond “yes” to a text message to adopt the technology (Bergman and Rogers 2017).

 In this appendix, we explore a hypothetical research study to demonstrate how slight differences in code can have impacts on the composition of the study sample.
 We suggest tests designed to validate whether the code produces the intended sample.

 Consider an evaluation of an education-related intervention for elementary school students.
 A data set of all students exists, but is not directly accessible to researchers.
 In order to identify the sampling universe for the study and assign students to interventions, they must describe the study inclusion criteria and randomization procedures to the holders of the data set.
 Researchers will receive a de-identified data set consisting of the study sample.

-The researchers decide to focus on public school students in the second, third, fourth, or fifth grades for whom English is their first language.
+The researchers decided to focus on public school students in the second, third, fourth, or fifth grades for whom English is their first language.
 To simplify for the data holder, they provide the following inclusion criteria:

 - In 2nd, 3rd, 4th, or 5th grade

 - Does not participate in English as a Second Language (ESL) classes